Interstellar object

+An interstellar object is an astronomical object in interstellar space, not gravitationally bound to a star.
+The term is used for objects including asteroids, comets, and rogue planets, but not stars or stellar remnants.
+The interstellar objects were once bound to a host star and have become unbound since.
+Different processes can cause planets and smaller objects (planetesimals) to become unbound from their host star.

-An interstellar object is an astronomical object (such as an asteroid, a comet, or a rogue planet, but not a star) in interstellar space that is not gravitationally bound to a star.
-This term can also be applied to an object that is on an interstellar trajectory but is temporarily passing close to a star, such as certain asteroids and comets (including exocomets).
-In the latter case, the object may be called an interstellar interloper.
+This term is also applied to an object that is on an interstellar trajectory but is temporarily passing close to a star, such as some asteroids and comets (that is, exoasteroids and exocomets).
+In this case the object may be called an interstellar interloper.
+Objects observed within the solar system are identified as interstellar interlopers due to possessing significant hyperbolic excess velocity, indicating they did not originate in the solar system.

-The first interstellar objects discovered were rogue planets, planets ejected from their original stellar system (e.g., OTS 44 or Cha 110913−773444), though they are difficult to distinguish from sub-brown dwarfs, planet-mass objects that formed in interstellar space as stars do.
+The first interstellar objects discovered were rogue planets, ejected from their original stellar system (e.g., OTS 44 or Cha 110913−773444), though they are difficult to distinguish from sub-brown dwarfs, planet-mass objects that formed in interstellar space as stars do.

-The first interstellar object which was discovered traveling through the Solar System was 1I/ʻOumuamua in 2017.
-The second was 2I/Borisov in 2019.
-They both possess significant hyperbolic excess velocity, indicating they did not originate in the Solar System.
-Earlier, in 2014, an interstellar object impacted the Earth, as confirmed by the U.S. Space Command in 2022 based on the object's velocity.
+As of 2025, three interstellar objects have been discovered traveling through the Solar System: 1I/ʻOumuamua in 2017, 2I/Borisov in 2019, and 3I/ATLAS in 2025.
+The prefix "1I" identifies the object as the first confirmed interstellar interloper, "2I" as the second, and so on.
+There has been speculation that interstellar interlopers observed in the Solar System are extraterrestrial spacecraft, but there is currently insufficient evidence for such claims to be plausible.

 Nomenclature

-With the first discovery of an interstellar object in the Solar System, the IAU has proposed a new series of small-body designations for interstellar objects, the I numbers, similar to the comet numbering system.
+With the first discovery of an interstellar object in the Solar System, the IAU has proposed a new series of small-body designations for interstellar interlopers, the I numbers, similar to the comet numbering system.
 The Minor Planet Center will assign the numbers.
 Provisional designations for interstellar objects will be handled using the C/ or A/ prefix (comet or asteroid), as appropriate.